Abhi-singhh/Abhi-singhh/README.md

 ### 🚀 About Me

-- 🎓 Master of Applied Data Science (MADS) student at the **University of Victoria**, BC, Canada — co-op program, graduating 2026
+- 🎓 Master of Applied Data Science (MADS) student at the **University of Victoria**, BC, Canada — co-op program, graduating 2026.
-- 🔭 Focused on **computer vision**, **signal processing**, and applied ML systems that go beyond notebooks into working pipelines
+- 🔭 Focused on **computer vision**, **signal processing**, and applied ML systems that go beyond notebooks into working pipelines.
-- 🧠 Background: B.Tech in Computer Science Engineering
+- 🧠 Background: B.Tech in Computer Science Engineering.
-- ☕ Working part-time at Tim Hortons in Victoria while job-hunting and building projects on the side
-- 🇨🇦 Actively looking for a **Fall 2026 co-op** in CV/ML — recently applied to Open Ocean Robotics, BC Fish & Wildlife, City of Victoria, ICBC, CSA, and Moment Energy
+- 🇨🇦 Actively looking for a **Fall 2026 co-op**.
-- 💬 Ask me about: object detection, model evaluation, or how to go from "trains in a notebook" to "actually deployed"
+- 💬 Ask me about: object detection, model evaluation, or how to go from "trains in a notebook" to "actually deployed".

 ---